USM Content

 | Sort | Define how summary information is sorted in the report. |

-Your first step will always be to select your source sheets.
-Then, select what columns you want to display.
+Your first step is to select your source sheets.
+Then, choose what columns you want to display.

 After that, you can use the Filter Criteria, Group, Summarize, and Sort tools to organize the information how you want to see it.